 If the student meets the guidelines the faculty member or Department Chair will complete the remainder of the Other CPL Form for Non-Challenge Exam/Non-Portfolio CPL Form and work with Course Scheduling and Enrollment Services to have the CPL processed and the CPL course section created.

-The student is registered for the CPL section of the course, receives credit according to the guidelines, and is contacted by Enrollment Services, assuming other CPL requirements (e.g. student status/minimum credits at CCC) have been met.
+After payment, the student is registered for the CPL section of the course, receives credit according to the guidelines, and is contacted by Registration & Records, assuming other CPL requirements (e.g. student status/minimum credits at CCC) have been met.

-After registration, the student is responsible to pay the CPL fee.

 In situations where there are no department or program guidelines, the student must be assessed by a faculty member who is approved to teach the course:

 The student will communicate with the faculty member or Department Chair who will review the department’s course outline and discuss the associated learning outcomes with the student, including possible methods for assessing the student and how many credits could potentially be earned.

-If the student decides to attempt the CPL the faculty member or Department Chair will complete the remainder of the Other CPL Form for Non-Challenge Exam/Non-Portfolio CPL Form, will prepare an assessment plan, and will work with Course Scheduling and Enrollment Services to have the CPL processed and the CPL course section created.
+If the student decides to attempt the CPL the faculty member or Department Chair will complete the remainder of the Other CPL Form for Non-Challenge Exam/Non-Portfolio CPL Form, will prepare an assessment plan, and will work with Course Scheduling and Registration & Records to have the CPL processed and the CPL course section created.

-The student is registered for the CPL section of the course, receives credit according to the guidelines, and is contacted by Enrollment Services, assuming other CPL requirements (e.g. student status/minimum credits at CCC) have been met.
+After payment, the student is registered for the CPL section of the course, receives credit according to the guidelines, and is contacted by Registration & Records, assuming other CPL requirements (e.g. student status/minimum credits at CCC) have been met.

-After registration, the student is responsible to pay the CPL fee

 REVIEW HISTORY